Don't Move (novel)

 Don't Move is a horror novel written by James S. Murray and Darren Wearmouth.
 Published in 2020 by Blackstone Publishing, the story follows a widow named Megan Forrester who embarks on a camping trip with members of a local church.
 After becoming stranded in a West Virginian forest, they find themselves stalked by a giant prehistoric arachnid that hunts by sensing vibrations.

 Development

 Author James S. Murray, known for starring in the American television series Impractical Jokers, wrote the novel while self-isolating at his home in Princeton, New Jersey during the COVID-19 pandemic.
 He co-wrote the book with Darren Wearmouth, who previously collaborated with Murray on the Awakened series.

+Film Adaptation

+On October 21, 2024, The Hollywood Reporter announced Don't Move was adapted into a feature film and wrapped principal photography in Kansas City, MO on October 18, 2024.
+The movie stars Lyndsy Fonseca, Russ Vitale, Tom Cavanagh, Rob Riggle, Hunter King, and Joseph Lee Anderson.

+James S. Murray and David M. Wulf produced the film and Maclain Nelson directed the film from the script he co-wrote with Murray and Wearmouth.